 One of the responses we often hear is "Hazing crows is better than poisoning them."
-In response to that we say, "Absolutely".
-(Because, sadly, crows have been poisoned in the past couple of years.).
-AND, there are more than two options.
+In response to that we say, "Absolutely!"
+Because, sadly, crows have been poisoned in the past and... there are MORE than two options.
 What we seek is a dialogue for other alternatives.
 NOT hazing, NOT poisoning.
 Instead, respectfully and curiously studying this urban-wild intersection and finding ways to coexist.

 "I join in your concerns over attempts to move a roost . . . not only do territorial crows use this roost but migrating crows as well, probably using the roost for several years . . .
 I find it hard to think that harassing the crows to move doesn't have some kind of impact on their fitness at some point." ~Dr. Lisa M. Reed, Rutgers University, Researcher and author of numerous scientific studies of crow behavior.

-If the hazing project concerns you, if you'd like to see our research supported or if you have ideas about how to ease the tensions between the urban-natural interface: get involved.
-Tell your community leaders how you feel.
+If the hazing project concerns you and/or if you have ideas about how to ease the tensions between the urban-natural interface: tell your community leaders how you feel.

 Crows are as cool as swifts!
 On cool autumn/winter nights, as the sun begins to set, the crows fly into downtown by the thousands.
 It really is a magnificent sight!
 Bring your children, grab your friends and come into town to witness the cacophony of the pre-roost.